piwheels/hostedpi/docs/index.rst

     print(pi.ipv4_ssh_command)

-See the :doc:`getting_started` page for information on how to authenticate, and see the :doc:`cli` page for information on using the command line interface.
+See the :doc:`getting_started` page for information on how to authenticate, and see the :doc:`cli/index` page for information on using the command line interface.

 Table of Contents
 =================

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 4
+    :titlesonly:

     getting_started
-    cli
-    api
+    cli/index
+    api/index
     recipes
     specs
+    env
     development

 Contributing